 My research is primarily in the area of Development Economics, broadly defined to include forays into Political Economy, Comparative Development and Migration Economics with focus on cultural values, geography, institutions, and conflicts.
-The completed papers are presented below:
+The publications and completed papers are presented below:

 Culture, diffusion, and economic development: The problem of observational equivalence (joint with Omer Ozak, SMU)

 This research explores the direct and barrier effects of culture on economic development.
 It shows both theoretically and empirically that whenever the technological frontier is at the top or bottom of the world distribution of a cultural value, there exists an observational equivalence between absolute cultural distances and cultural distances relative to the frontier, preventing the identification of its direct and barrier effects.
 Since the technological frontier usually has the “right” cultural values for development, it tends to be in the extremes of the distribution of cultural traits, generating observational equivalence and confounding the analysis.
 These results highlight the difficulty of disentangling the direct and barrier effects of culture.
 The empirical analysis finds suggestive evidence for direct effects of individualism and conformity with hierarchy, and barrier effects of hedonism.

 Two state disputes and outside intervention: The case of Nagorno-Karabakh conflict.

 The paper proposes a game theoretical model of a dispute between two states.
 It analyzes the possible outcome of the dispute and the probability of war depending on the distribution of power between those states, the costs for fighting in the war and the level of uncertainty about each other’s costs.
 The paper also examines two types of outside intervention analyzing their separate and joint effect on the final outcome and the probability of war.
 The model is applied to the case of Nagorno-Karabakh conflict and some concluding remarks are provided regarding the probability of a war break out and possible resolutions of the conflict.